shalevwiden/markdown_table_creator/README.md

 ---

 July 1st, 2025.
-This script has been updated to mass generate md and csv files in an assets folder for a website programming project.
+This script has been updated to mass generate md and csv files in an assets folder for a website creation project to better understand how to work with data files on websites, "website_programming_project".